ryanrocket/caravel_automatic_gain_control/README.md

 ![architecture](docs/img/block_diagram.png)

 In order to achieve optimal amplification from the LNA, a digitally-stepped attenuator (DSA) is placed preceeding the LNA to attenuate any signal over a specific saturation threshold.
+After the signal is amplified, the output is coupled into a power detector (PD) circuit, which is then fed into an ADC and back into the DSA to drive the signal attenuation.
+Once the power detector is able to realize oversaturation at the output, it will drive the DSA to further attenuate the signal, reducing the power output.